 More results...

-August 25, 2025 by Dan Erickson
+August 25, 2025 by Claire Givens

 Stefano Scarampella: The Maker’s Hand in Every Detail

-Among the celebrated Italian violin makers of the late 19th and early 20th centuries, Stefano Scarampella stands apart – not simply for the unmistakable character of his instruments, but for the honesty and individuality of his work.
+Among the celebrated fine Italian violin makers of the late 19th and early 20th centuries, Stefano Scarampella stands apart – not simply for the unmistakable character of his instruments, but for the honesty and individuality of his work.
 Born in 1843 in Brescia and active until his death in 1925, Scarampella belonged to the rare class of makers whose instruments carry a tactile sense of their creator.
 They are unpretentious, deeply musical, and built with an instinctive craftsmanship that invites both admiration and use.

 From Brescian Roots to Mantuan Mastery

 Stefano Scarampella was the brother of violin maker Giuseppe Scarampella who was more academically trained and worked in Florence.
 But unlike Giuseppe – whose work followed stricter classical ideals – Stefano took a more organic and intuitive approach.
-His early training was likely informal and supplemented by his own observations of the Cremonese and Brescian traditions, though he often worked on Guarneri models, and at times followed Stradivari and Balestrieri.
+His early training with his brother Giuseppe was likely informal and supplemented by his own observations of the Cremonese and Brescian traditions, though he often worked on Guarneri models, and at times followed Stradivari and Balestrieri.

 In the 1880s, Scarampella settled in Mantua, where he remained for the rest of his life.
 There he came to occupy a position of local renown, working quietly and steadily, and ultimately building a body of work that today places him among the most important Italian luthiers of his time.